 One single piece of plastic in the environment can take hundreds of years to break down4.
-And even then it breaks down into small plastic particles called microplastics which are almost impossible to recover.
+And even then, it breaks down into tiny plastic particles called microplastics which are almost impossible to recover.

-Once extracted the plastic production process emits harmful CO2 adding to the climate change problem.
+Once extracted, the plastic production process emits harmful CO2 adding to the climate change problem.

 Research has shown that increasing recycling is the best scenario for dealing with plastic waste6.
+This remains the case despite the fact that plastic waste sent to recycling can get shipped elsewhere or end up incinerated.
 Under the proviso, we need to deal with it in the first place.
-This remains the case despite the fact that plastic waste sent to recycling can get shipped elsewhere or end up incinerated.